lupyuen/lupyuen.github.io/src/rusti2c.md

 embedded-hal = "0.2.7"
 ```

-The Rust Driver for BME280 works on NuttX because of the __NuttX Embedded HAL__.
+The Rust Driver for BME280 works on NuttX because of __NuttX Embedded HAL__.
 Let's look inside.

 [(BTW: Always use the latest version of NuttX Embedded HAL)](https://crates.io/crates/nuttx-embedded-hal)